trapexit/mergerfs/README.md

 ```

 As of version 2.35.0 the `use_ino` option has been removed. mergerfs should always be managing inode values.

+### pin-threads

+Simple strategies for pinning read and/or process threads.
+If process
+threads are not enabled than the strategy simply works on the read
+threads.
+Invalid values are ignored.

+* R1L: All read threads pinned to a single logical CPU.
+* R1P: All read threads pinned to a single physical CPU.
+* RP1L: All read and process threads pinned to a single logical CPU.
+* RP1P: All read and process threads pinned to a single physical CPU.
+* R1LP1L: All read threads pinned to a single logical CPU, all process
+  threads pinned to a (if possible) different logical CPU.
+* R1PP1P: All read threads pinned to a single physical CPU, all
+  process threads pinned to a (if possible) different logical CPU.
+* RPSL: All read and process threads are spread across all logical CPUs.
+* RPSP: All read and process threads are spread across all physical CPUs.
+* R1PPSP: All read threads are pinned to a single physical CPU while
+  process threads are spread across all other phsycial CPUs.

 ### fuse_msg_size